 The Village application targets Solar Movie (including a range of associated domains and IP addresses).

-ISPs are expected to have a coordinated to the application and not oppose the move to block access to the sites that are the subject of the applications by Foxtel and Village.
+ISPs are expected to have a coordinated response to the application and not oppose the move to block access to the sites that are the subject of the applications by Foxtel and Village.

 Both applications seek court orders that will compel ISPs to, 15 days after they are granted, block access to the sites employing DNS blocking, IP address blocking or “alternative technical means” (the Roadshow originating application also offers “URL blocking” as a possibility).